mlswg/mls-architecture/draft-ietf-mls-architecture.md

 An attacker that can generate or sign new credential may or may not have access to the underlying cryptographic material necessary to perform such operations.
-In that last case, it results in windows of time for which all emmited credentials might be compromised.
+In that last case, it results in windows of time for which all emitted credentials might be compromised.

 > **RECOMMENDATION:**
 > Using HSMs to store the root signature keys to limit the ability of